 Along with tight-feeling skin, another sign of dehydration is visible fine lines.
 Dehydration exacerbates these and makes them appear more prominent.

 If you’re out in the heat during the day, there isn’t always a whole lot you can do to prevent this moisture loss.
-I certainly recommend using a hydrating vitamin C serum in the morning followed by a moisturizing sunscreen, but the real work will be done during your evening routine.
-Use these three products to keep your skin hydrated all summer long (without causing breakouts).
+I certainly recommend using a hydrating vitamin C serum in the morning followed by a moisturizer with sunscreen, but the real work will be done during your evening routine.
+This is when you want to replenish your skin with what are called “indirect antioxidants”, which will also help with cellular repair while you sleep.
+Firm + Repair Overnight Serum works incredibly well for this and one I recommend all the time to my clients.

 2. Increased Sensitivity